Nadeem743894/Datacentric/docs/Guidance/Dashboarding.md

     │   │   │   └── ...
     │   │   │
     │   │   ├── pages               <- Directory for scripts which generate pages on the dashboard.
+    │   │   │   ├── home.py         <- Script to generate the home page.
     │   │   │   ├── example.py      <- Example script to generate a new page.
     │   │   │   └── ...             <- Copy/rename the example script in here to create a new custom page.
     │   │
     │   │   ├── __init.py__         <- Allows the code in the dashboard directory to be imported as a package.
     │   │   ├── app.py              <- Creates the Dash app, and controls the colour scheme.
     │   │   ├── Dockerfile          <- Script required to run the app in Docker.
-    │   │   ├── index.py            <- Script to control the layout and contents of the front (index) page.
+    │   │   ├── index.py            <- Script to assemble all the page layouts and make them accessible by the user.
     │   │   ├── navbar.py           <- Script to control the contents of the navigation bar, at the top of the app.
     │   │   ├── requirements.txt    <- File to specify the packages required to be imported when running with docker.
     │   │   └── run.py              <- Script to control the host IP address, port number, debug mode and run the app.